15 Fun Facts About Thomas the Tank Engine

 - Thomas’ official website launched in 1996.
 If you’re looking for even more fun facts about Thomas and his Railway friends, check it out!

 The Day Out With Thomas experience will engineer miles of smiles for the whole family and introduce a new generation to the timeless excitement of railroading.
 This 9-day event is filled with train rides and lots of Thomas- and train-themed activities.

-After purchasing your tickets, read our tips for Fun Ways to Plan for Your Day Out With Thomas here.
+Now that you know a little bit more about our friend Thomas, join us in celebrating his Strasburg arrival by purchasing your tickets here.
+After purchasing your tickets, read our tips for Fun Ways to Plan for Your Day Out With Thomas.